rook/rook.github.io/README.md

 # Contributing

-If you would like to contribute to Rook's documentation, please open a PR on the main [rook repository](https://github.com/rook/rook/tree/master/Documentation).
+If you would like to contribute to Rook's documentation, please open a PR on the main [Rook repository](https://github.com/rook/rook/tree/master/Documentation).
 Any changes will automatically be mirrored here to be hosted.

 You may preview any changes locally by following the [test](#test) section below.